SudoZekho/NHPS/README.md

 Linux :

-type ./RSWC.py in terminal!
+type chmod +x RSWC.py and the ./RSWC.py in terminal!

 Windows :

-install Python on Your PC and Type "python RSWC.py" in Command line!
+Just Open The Exe File!